-Data reliability: Each trend report has detailed data, including keyword volume history, market cap, sales statistics, and more.
+Data reliability: Each trend report typically includes data to back up the trend.
 The only downside is that a human (rather than data) decides which trends to cover.
 This means that the topics selected for analysis aren't necessarily the most promising trends for that industry.

 Buzzsumo is a content ideation tool commonly used by SEO and content marketing professionals.
 It offers a trending topics feature that scans social networks and aggregates the most popular posts published in the last 24 hours.